NielsLeenheer/WebHidBarcodeScanner/README.md

 If there are no barcode scanners connected that have been previously connected, this function will do nothing.

+If you have multiple barcode scanners connected and want to reconnect with a specific one, you can provide an object with a vendor id and product id.
+You can get the vendor id and product id by listening to the `connected` event and store it for later use.
+Unfortunately this will only work for USB HID devices.

+    barcodeScanner.reconnect(lastUsedDevice);

 However, this library will actively look for new devices being connected.
 So if you connect a previously connected barcode scanner, it will immediately become available.

 To find out when a barcode scanner is connected you can listen for the `connected` event using the `addEventListener()` function.

     barcodeScanner.addEventListener('connected', device => {
         console.log(`Connected to ${device.productName}`);

+        /* Store device for reconnecting */
+        lastUsedDevice = device;
     });

 The callback of the `connected` event is passed an object with the following properties: